 |Name||Cherry Oak School|

-|Ofsted Inspection Rating||Outstanding|
+|Ofsted Inspection Rating||Requires improvement|

 |Address||60 Frederick Road, Selly Oak, Birmingham, West Midlands, B29 6PB|

-|Religious Character||Does Not Apply|
+|Religious Character||Does not apply|

 |Number of Pupils||112 (75% boys 25% girls)|